Lynwood (WA)

 Table Chart PROFILE FAQ

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward with demographic trends, a population increase just below the median of national statistical areas is expected, with the Lynwood (WA) (SA2) expected to grow by 247 persons to reach an estimated population of around 16,598 by 2041 based on aggregated SA2-level projections, reflecting an increase of approximately 2.4% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections, released in 2023 based on 2022 data.
+According to these trends, the suburb of Lynwood (WA) is expected to grow by approximately 247 persons to reach a total population of around 4,231 by 2041, reflecting an increase of 2.7% over the 17-year period.

 Frequently Asked Questions - Population